486DX2-boomer/bloodrayne2-gunsucked/README.md

 ## Casual Mode

 Casual Mode adds regenerating health for players who find the game's difficulty too punishing.
+To use Casual Mode, set enableCasualMode = true in gunsucked.ini.
 After a short period without taking damage, Rayne's health will begin to refill automatically up to her maximum.
 The cooldown duration and regeneration rate are configurable in gunsucked.ini.

 ## Loading Outfit Mods